seamplex/feenox/doc/README.md

  * [Slides in PDF](https://www.seamplex.com/feenox/doc/2021-feenox.pdf)
  * [Markdown examples sources](https://github.com/gtheler/2021-presentation)

+Make sure you also browse the [tests](https://github.com/seamplex/feenox/tree/main/tests) directory of the Git repository and the [Software Design specifications](./sds.md) document.

 ## Tutorials

 Step-by-step instructions and explanations to solve increasingly-complex problems are given in the [tutorials](../tutorials) directory.